BackendStudio

 - Rotation — rotate a clip within the frame.

-- Colour — adjust brightness, contrast and saturation.
+- Colour — brightness, contrast, saturation, temperature (cool ↔ warm) and hue.

-- Speed — change a clip’s playback speed.
+- Speed — change a clip’s playback speed, from 0.25× to 4×, with audio pitch-corrected and trims kept correct.

 - Volume and fade in / out — see Audio.